gl1tterbomb/gl1tterbomb/README.md

 Some info about me;

 Hihihihi!
 My name is Archer, and I also go by other names, like Mou, Roddy, Harold/Hal, and more...
 I'm fine with people calling me by kin names and any nicknames ^^ as long as it's not inappropriate.
 I have no idea how to introduce myself, but I'll try my best!
 I'm an introvert; I don't talk much, and my English is very horrible, so my words often come off.
 I'm kinda awkward and have social anxiety, so it would take me a while to interact with people. 🫠 Please be patient with me.
 I'm an artist.
 I sometimes post my artworks on social media.
 I love Green Lanterns and alien robots.
-My friends are very cool.
-Birthday is on the 23rd November ^_*
+My friends are very cool. ^_*

 extra?;
+INTJ
 Spanish is my mother tongue, and I was born in Puerto Rico

-AHDD/Autism
+AHDD/Autism spectrum

-INTJ

 ![image_alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/d1268c9e77cc3c6447c012d9cc4a2e234f88f5b4/97602c8032d6f4e57c4cb9797dde21ce.jpg)